Tax stamp

 A new tax for temporary residence permits

 A fee is introduced for the issuance and renewal of a provisional residence permit (this document is issued in particular to foreigners carrying out a volunteer mission in France, or who are parents of a critically ill minor child).
-Its amount will be 100 €.
+Its amount is 100 €.

-Two categories of persons will be exempted from the payment of this tax:
+Two categories of persons are exempted from payment of this tax:

 Other developments relating to fees charged to foreigners

-A number of other foreigner tariff provisions come into force on 1er May 2026.
+A number of other foreigner tariffs came into force on 1er May 2026.

-The tax stamp for requests for naturalization and of reintegration into French nationality, and for declarations of acquisition of nationality, will amount to €255, compared to €55 currently.
-In French Guiana, the amount of this tax stamp is reduced by half in application of the provisions of the General Tax Code; it will therefore be € 127.50, against € 27.50 at present.
+The tax stamp for requests for naturalization and of reintegration into French nationality, and for declarations of acquisition of nationality, now stands at €255, compared to €55 previously.
+In Guyana, the amount of this tax stamp is reduced by half in application of the General Tax Code; it is therefore € 127.50 now, against € 27.50 previously.

-The right of regularization visa This will amount to €300, of which €100 is non-refundable and is due for the filing of the regularization request (compared to €200, of which €50 is non-refundable, so far).
+The right of regularization visa This now amounts to €300, of which €100 is non-refundable and is due for the filing of the regularization request (compared to €200, of which €50 was previously non-refundable).
 The right of regularization visa is applicable to foreigners who have entered France irregularly, or who do not have a residence permit within the prescribed time limits.

 Agenda